Innovative, Industrious and Iconic

 In 1948, the Beaver found its first customer in the Ontario Department of Lands and Forests; this was little surprise as that provincial department had been an early collaborator with DeHavilland in the aircraft’s design.

-After an initial slow start, sales of the aircraft gradually increased until the Korean War; a conflict that sent the United States Army looking for a new utility aircraft.
+After an initial slow start, sales of the aircraft gradually increased until the Korean War; a conflict that sent the U.S. Army and U.S. Air Force looking for a new utility aircraft.
 After a brief competition, which the Beaver easily won, the American military placed a large order for a fleet of the aircraft.
 This event put the Beaver on the world stage and sales rose accordingly as the aircraft’s excellent qualities became more widely known.

 When production ended in 1967, over 1600 Beavers had been built.